-Welcome to The Fifth Continent
+Welcome to the Fifth Continent Landscape Partnership Scheme

-The Ingoldsby Legends (1837) recognised the importance of Romney Marsh as a fifth continent through the statement ‘The world, according to the best geographers, is divided into Europe, Asia, Africa, America and Romney Marsh’.
+In 2017, 17 local and national agency partners joined lead organisation Kent Wildlife Trust as the delivery board for this National Lottery Heritage Funded project on this unique coastal area on the South Kent Coast known as ‘The Fifth Continent’; thanks to the Ingoldsby Legends (1837) which recognised the importance of Romney Marsh as a fifth continent through the statement ‘The world, according to the best geographers, is divided into Europe, Asia, Africa, America and Romney Marsh’

 The Fifth Continent Landscape Partnership Scheme has successfully delivered a broad range of exciting projects across Romney Marsh based around the three themes of Restore, Rediscover and Reclaim.
 Click on a theme title below to find out more including a list of projects that contribute to the theme.

 - Restore theme aimed to conserve or restore the built and natural features that make up the distinctive character of the Marsh.

 - Rediscover theme sought to provide opportunities for people to discover, explore and learn about the Romney Marsh landscape and heritage.

 - Reclaim theme aimed to help people participate in looking after and celebrating the cultural and natural heritage of Romney Marsh.

 Communities were encouraged to appreciate more their surroundings and become more involved, whilst protecting and celebrating all that makes the Romney Marsh unique landscape so important and evocative.